 - MADE SAFE®: A robust non-toxic guarantee for everyday use products that ensures they don’t contain compounds suspected to harm human health.

 - Certified B Corp: This certification is awarded to businesses that clearly balance profit and social and environmental accountability.

-The mattresses are also guaranteed to be free of VOCs like formaldehyde and acetaldehyde.
-While all Avocado mattresses contain certified organic materials, the brand also offers a wool-free vegan option that is approved by PETA and certified by Vegan Action.
+- While all Avocado mattresses contain certified organic materials, the brand also offers a wool-free vegan mattress option that is approved by PETA and certified by Vegan Action.

 Next up, we’ll compare Avocado Mattresses to five other brands that make similar claims about their human health and environmental benefits.

 Avocado Mattress vs. Plushbeds Botanical Bliss

 |Materials||GOLS latex, GOTS cotton, and GOTS wool||GOLS latex, GOTS cotton, and GOTS wool|

 |Certifications||Global Organic Textile Standard (GOTS), Global Organic Latex Standard (GOLS), Certified B Corporation®, Certified STANDARD 100 by OEKO-TEX®, Certified Made Safe®, GREENGUARD Gold Certified by UL Environment, certified formaldehyde-free by UL Environment, certified free of animal products||GOLS certified organic latex, GOTS certified organic cotton and GOTS certified organic wool, GreenGuard Gold Certified, Oeko-Tex Standard 100 Certified, Eco-Institut Certified, Control Union Certified, Forest Stewardship Council Certified, FSC, EcoWool, Sustainable Furnishings Council, TerraPass carbon-neutral website, A+ Better Business Bureau (BBB)|